mu-semtech/sparql-parser/README.md

 - Matches all triples where the subject is of type `foaf:OnlineAccount` and where the predicate is not `ext:password`.

 ### Specifying which user groups have access to which graphs
-Finally we need to specify which users are allowed to access which *graph spec*.
+Finally we need to specify which *user groups* are allowed to access which *graph spec*.
 This is done using the `grant` macro.
 ```lisp
 (grant (read write)
   :to-graph (organization)
   :for-allowed-group "super-mega-admins")
 ```
 This indicates that we allow the users in the `super-mega-admins` group to read and write tripes from and to the `http://mu.semte.ch/graphs/organizations/` graph, according to the triple restrictions in the `organization` *graph spec*.

 The only allowed operation values are `read` and `write`.

 `:to-graph` allows specifying multiple *graph specs*.

 `:for-allowed-group` specifies which user group is allowed to execute the specified operations.